 Locating the Practice: Exhibiting Artists’ Moving Image

 Where is artists’ moving image practice best sited?
-How can we define and exhibit this diverse and ever evolving area of practice?
+How can we define and exhibit this diverse and ever-evolving area of practice?
 What type of language do international institutions use and how does it differ from the local?

-Locating the Practice is presented by CIRCUIT Artist Film and Video Aotearoa New Zealand in association with Elam School of Fine Arts at the University of Auckland with the support of Creative New Zealand and the British Council.
+Locating the Practice was presented by CIRCUIT Artist Film and Video Aotearoa New Zealand in association with Elam School of Fine Arts at the University of Auckland with the support of Creative New Zealand and the British Council.